 At the time of Marathon, it was common practice for a victor to strip the armor off of a defeated enemy and nail it to a tree on the battleground as a memorial, but the battle at Marathon, where the Athenians whipped the Persian Masters of the Universe, was SUCH a huge deal that the Athenians set up a memorial column on the battlefield.

 The Tribute of Marathon was a 10-meter tall, un-fluted white stone column with a statue of Nike, the winged goddess of Victory on top of it.
 In the ensuing 2500 years, the column toppled and the statue was either broken into gravel or carted off by someone.
 The fragments of the original column are in the Marathon museum at Vranas and the column has been replaced by a copy.

 The Battle of Marathon was SUCH a big deal to the Athenians, that 2500 years later, people are still laying flowers and wreaths on the base of that Tribute column!

 Pain is temporary but Glory is forever – so the saying goes.
 Some years ago, before I’d ever visited and hiked at the battlefield at Shiloh Tennessee, people had told me that they could feel the spirits of the men who’d died there.
-I thought that was a bunch of malarkey, just people feeling what they wanted to feel but […]
+I thought that was a bunch of malarkey, just people feeling what […]

 When we were getting ready to visit Greece, people told us to avoid Piraeus, the suburb of Athens with the country’s largest port.
 They described it as dingy and seedy and said that there is nothing there except for the port.
-We were told that the proper procedure for negotiating Piraeus if you wanted to take a ferry from there […]
+We were told that the proper procedure for negotiating Piraeus if you wanted to […]